About the Data

 This information is designed to help you appropriately credit the use of SPARTAN data in your publications.
 SPARTAN is a grass-roots network run by individual scientists who share their measurements as a public good.
 Thank you for making the effort to credit developers through co-authorship or citation.
 The success of SPARTAN depends on your generosity.

 Each site has Principal Investigator(s) (PI) who is responsible for instrument operation.
 PI contact information can be found on the data pages for each SPARTAN site.
 We encourage you to contact the site PI when data for a particular site are used.
-Data from all sites are analyzed at Dalhousie University for mass and composition.
-We also encourage you to contact Crystal Weagle , Brenna Walsh and Randall Martin at when SPARTAN data are used.
+Data from all sites are analyzed at Washington University in St. Louis for mass and composition.
+We also encourage you to contact Crystal Weagle , Brenna Walsh and Randall Martin at SPARTAN.PM25@gmail.com when SPARTAN data are used.